-Additionally, you will need the Account ID, which can be found by navigating to Setup → Integration → Web Services Preferences, and listed in the “Account ID” field.
+Additionally, you will need your NetSuite Account ID, which can be found by navigating to Setup → Integration → Web Services Preferences, and listed in the “Account ID” field.

 NOTE: The “Account ID” for Sandbox environments must be entered using underscores and capital letters, not dashes and lowercase (Example: 12345_SB1).

-On the NetSuite Integration screen in Tesorio, enter the Token ID, Token Secret and Account ID provided in the above steps.
+On the NetSuite registration screen, enter the Token ID, Token Secret and your NetSuite Account ID provided in the above steps.
 Click Connect to make the connection between your NetSuite account and Tesorio.
 Once connected, your data import will start.